HyperEvent: A Strong Baseline for Dynamic Link Prediction via Relative Structural Encoding: experiment

 Figure \ref{fig_7} evaluates MRR under varying values of $n_{\text{latest}}$ (5, 8, and 10).
 The figure illustrates that MRR exhibits minimal variation across these settings for most datasets.
 Specifically, on Wiki, Coin, Comment, and Flight, the MRR values remain stable with only slight fluctuations as $n_{\text{latest}}$ increases, indicating limited sensitivity to this parameter.
 The sole exception is the Review dataset, where MRR shows notable differences—rising from the baseline at $n_{\text{latest}}=5$ to higher values at $n_{\text{latest}}=10$.

-This behavior can be attributed to the definition of $n_{\text{latest}}$, which directly governs the number of recent events aggregated into a hyper-event.
-Datasets primarily rely on $n_{\text{neighbor}}$ to encode long- and short-term historical preferences; $n_{\text{neighbor}}$ effectively captures node-level temporal dependencies, thereby reducing the influence of $n_{\text{latest}}$ on overall predictive performance.
-Furthermore, excessively increasing $n_{\text{latest}}$ escalates computational overhead due to the linear scaling of event aggregation in hyper-event formation, without delivering commensurate gains in accuracy for most scenarios.
+This behavior can be attributed to the definition of $n_{\text{latest}}$, which directly governs the number of recent events aggregated into a sequence.
+As elaborated in Section \ref{sec_neighbor}, datasets primarily rely on $n_{\text{neighbor}}$ to encode long- and short-term historical preferences; $n_{\text{neighbor}}$ effectively captures node-level temporal dependencies, thereby reducing the influence of $n_{\text{latest}}$ on overall predictive performance.
+Furthermore, excessively increasing $n_{\text{latest}}$ escalates computational overhead due to the linear scaling of event aggregation in sequence formation, without delivering commensurate gains in accuracy for most scenarios.
 Consequently, adopting $n_{\text{latest}}=10$ strikes an optimal balance, providing robust predictive capabilities while maintaining computational efficiency across diverse dynamic graph environments.